How to Review Your Life by Doing a Life Audit

 Here are 5 life audit activities that will help you see how you are spending your time, show you where you’re falling behind, and highlight what’s going great in your life right now.

-1. Reflective Questions This exercise is by far the most common activity out there & that’s because it works.
+This exercise is one of the most common activities out there and that’s because it works.

 Some questions include: